jkramr/paystackTools/README.md

 `-DsrcPaymentsFilePath` - path to src file with input data

+`-DfullView` - toggle full or compact view of user payments

 `-DpaystackPaymentsFilePath` - path to paystack file with input data

 `-DfraudLevel` - negative balance level to consider user fraudulent